Peanut Butter Fingers

 Saturday

 The cold, wet weather continued through the weekend but we still managed to make the most of it.
-I’ve been meaning to better organize the boys’ art supplies (specifically their markers, crayons, gel crayons, etc.) and finally got around tackling this task on Saturday.
+I’ve been meaning to better organize the boys’ art supplies (specifically their markers, crayons, gel crayons, etc.) and finally got around to tackling this task on Saturday.

 I used this storage bin to organize everything and it worked well because the inner bins were long enough to hold colored pencils and Crayola Clicks markers which wasn’t the case with other craft organization bins we’ve tried (and returned) in the past.